perwin/db-nr_paper/README.md

 4. Run the notebook `fits_for_paper.ipynb` if you wish to do the fits for inner-bar and nuclear-ring sizes as functions of galaxy stellar mass and/or outer/main bar size.

+5. Run the notebook `logistic_fits_r.ipynb` if you wish to do the logistic regression for inner-bar and nuclear-ring presence as functions of galaxy stellar mass and/or outer/main bar size.